 Set Apple Login Window Policy -> “Disable automatic login if FileVault is enabled = true” and assign to the same group of devices,

 Since March 2026, when you create an Apple Platform SSO Policy, we automatically add “Disable automatic login if FileVault is enabled = TRUE” to the Apple Platform SSO Policy.
 But if you still have Apple Login Window Policy on the same device, remember to set “Disable automatic login if FileVault is enabled” to TRUE.
+We recommend you use the field from Apple Platform SSO Policy to avoid confusion.

 Failing to enable “Disable automatic login if FileVault is enabled” may result in Platform SSO not appearing or functioning properly at the login window.